Recent publications on the theme:

 Incremental house building is a construction method that is used worldwide by millions of individual households.
 In the literature, different terms are used for the description of house construction methods that in principle have the nature of self-construction of houses by households.
 One can speak of ‘self-help housing’, ‘assisted self-help housing’, self-managed-housing’, and ‘incremental housing’.

-Since the 1950s/1960s, it has been recognized that self-help housing is a very important factor in housing production.
-Self-help housing is based on the private power of the low-income households, which often have no other option but to create their own shelters.
+Since the 1950s/1960s, self-help housing is seen as an important factor in housing production.
+Self-help housing is based on the power of many low-income households, which often have no other option but to create their own housing.
 The possession of a private plot to build on is crucial.
-Institutional housing in the form of social or public housing was and still is missing in many developing countries.
+Institutional housing in the form of social or public housing was and still is missing in many countries.
 As a consequence, millions of households have to use their own labor, knowledge, materials and savings for the construction of their home, or otherwise, have to search for a rental facility.
-In the latter case, it is usually the private rental market that provides shelter, over and over again at high (market) prices.
-In the initial phase, self-built homes can be very simple, and regularly consist of waste material and second-hand building materials.
-In later phases, the houses are greatly improved and expanded step by step by the inhabitants themselves.
-They often make use of the help of family members and friends and sometimes hire skilled construction workers and small contractors for the execution of specialized works.
+In the latter case, it is usually the private market segment that provides living space.
+Initially, self-built homes can be very simple, and regularly consist of waste material and second-hand building materials.
+In later phases, the houses are improved and expanded step by step by the inhabitants.
+Families often make use of the help of family members and friends and also hire skilled construction workers for the execution of specialized works.
 However, not all households that start a building or renovation process, can or will succeed.
 In these cases, help from governmental or non-governmental organizations is necessary.
-Some local and national governments support this self-construction of homes.
 When this is the case, one can speak of ‘assisted self-help housing’.

 Since around 2000, the term ‘incremental housing’ has been used more and more.
-Some researchers have found that incremental self-help housing (or the step-by-step self-managed housing) is a phenomenon of great importance in housing production worldwide.
-Incremental housing can be defined as a gradual step-by-step process whereby building components are appended or improved by owner-builders as funding, time, or materials become available.
-In this way, the costs of housing construction can be reduced, especially compared with the housing delivery by contractors.
+Some researchers have found that incremental self-help housing is a phenomenon of great importance in housing production worldwide.
+Incremental housing can be defined as a gradual process whereby building components are appended or improved by owner-builders as funding, time, or materials become available.
 Incremental housing requires flexible, relatively small short-term loans that are responsive to the intermittent demands of housing.
 In contrast, conventional mortgage finance requires enough funding to purchase or build a complete house.
-Incremental housing development can be an effective catalyst to engage people (social development) and to promote local businesses (economic development) of poor households and communities.

 The work of Architects: John Turner, Charles Correa, Balkrishna Doshi, Alejandro Aravena and others.